 - Students participate in district and state assessments

 - Students participate in whole school events including assemblies, specialists (PE, music, library), lunch and recess.

 - Students are supported by district serrvices as needed (OT, PT, speech, LAP, etc)

 - Teacher is both Montessori and Elementary certified

 - Parents are required to attend at least one Parent Education class per year and volunteer a minimum of 20 hours per year, which may be done at school or home

 - New families are required to tour the program (specific dates will be offered each year) before turning in paperwork for enrollment

 There are no specific criteria a student must meet to participate in the Montessori program.
 Participation in the Kindergarten year is done through an annual drawing over spring break (the school year before the child would enter Kindergarten).
 Parents need to tour the program and turn in paperwork to be part of the drawing.
 Families will be notified of acceptance after spring break.
 Students in other grades will be considered on a first come first served basis with preference given to students who have had previous experience with the Montessori philosophy.
 We will also strive to balance our boys vs. girl ratio as well as grade levels represented.
-Both in district and out of district applicants will receive the same priority.
 Once we have received enough registrations to fill the classes, a wait list will be created for any other interested families.

 For questions, please contact: